lohith-ar/maincourse_java_jfse_mc01_outcome01_02/PROBLEM.md

              - This method checks if the parameter `searchCountry` is present the list `countries`.
 The parameter `searchCountry` is case-insensitive.
              - return false if parameters are null or empty
              - return false if the searchCountry is not found in the list countries
-             - return true if the searchCountry is not found in the list countries.
+             - return true if the searchCountry is found in the list countries.

     + sortCountries(List<String> countries):Optional<List<String>>
              - This method sorts the given list of countries in ascending order.